thanpolas/thanpolas.github.com/_posts/product/2018-01-26-product-operations-pt1-from-idea-to-spec.md

 Depending on your particular case, you might need an extra step with your designer.
 They will take the final wireframes and produce high-end graphics.
 However, if you have a strong style guide and a rich reusable-components repository, then the designer's time can be minimal or none at all.

 The next steps are for the CTO to take the tech-spec and chop it into tasks.
-But that will be the subject of the next part of this two-part series.
+But that will be the subject of the [next part of this two-part series][blog.pm].

 [img.product]:  /assets/blogimg/product-design.jpg  "Product Design"
+[blog.pm]: /product/product-operations-pt2-product-management "Product Management"